 - The Sun Salutation is designed to make you strong, energetic and powerful.

 - Practicing Sun Salutations for 30 Days helps you gauge your progress in terms of your body’s capability to accomplish certain tasks.

 - The exercises make your mind clearer and focus enhanced.
 This means you can accomplish your tasks faster and with enhanced precision.

 - Yoga and Sun Salutations connect you with nature, hence growing your inner strength and power.

-- Practicing yoga asana and Sun Salutations enable you to learn and adopt valuable poses such as the standing pose, the Padmasana cycle and the Sarvangasana cycle.
+- Practicing yoga asana and Sun Salutations enable you to learn and adopt valuable poses such as the standing pose, the Padmasana cycle,

 P.S.
 Did you enjoy the 30 Day Yoga Challenge?
 Make sure to LIKE, COMMENT and SHARE this post.